Best Film for the Canon EOS A2

 - Pharmacy or Big Box Store

-Take into account that you are limited to 100’ rolls of black and white film.
-This is due to the fact black & white film is quite a bit easier and more affordable to develop yourself.
+Keep in mind that you are only going to find 100’ rolls of black and white film.
+This is in part because black & white film is a lot easier and more affordable to develop yourself.

 All film can be processed by hand.
-In fact, it's an excellent method to reduce costs so that you can use more film with your Canon EOS A2.
+It’s a good way to cut costs so you can shoot more film with your Canon EOS A2.

-Black & white film is significantly less complicated to develop.
-Developer temperature and development times are both not as crucial to do correctly with black and white film as temperatures and time are for color negative or transparency film.
+Black & white film is by far the least complicated to process.
+Chemical temperature and time are both not as imperative to get correct with black & white film as time and temperatures are for transparency or color negative.